-To put it simply, the underwriter looks at all the supporting documents and says “yes, I think this is a safe loan to make, let’s do it.”
+To put it simply as suggested by Derwent Finance, the underwriter looks at all the supporting documents and says “yes, I think this is a safe loan to make, let’s do it.”
 Of course they can say the opposite too.
 This is how some people get preapproved, yet wind up getting turned down for a loan.
 The underwriter is pretty much all powerful when it comes to you getting your loan.
 Because of their ultimate power, you and your real estate agent need to pay special attention during the underwriting process.

 Underwriting can be a nightmare for a homebuyer (and a seller as well – the longer underwriting takes, the more nervous they become), but by being proactive and jumping through the hoops, you can get your loan in and out much faster and save some of the headaches caused by underwriting.
 Typically, your agent will also know what the underwriter needs to complete their job, so they may bug you about it too – the key?
 Get it done.
 Right away.
 Don’t put it off and don’t frustrate yourself with trying to find the answer to “why are they asking for this?,” they have their reasons and it doesn’t really matter what they are (although we can discuss them to death, the underwriter will still want them).